 According to the Swim Strong Foundation, swimming for 30 minutes per day can reduce coronary heart disease (CHD) by 30 to 40 percent in women.
-And, men can reduce their risk of developing type 2 diabetes by more than 10 percent by swimming the breaststroke for 30 minutes three times per week, which burns an estimated 900 calories.
+Men can reduce their risk of developing type 2 diabetes by more than 10 percent if they swim breaststroke for 30 minutes three times per week, burning an estimated 900 calories.

-Regular aerobic exercise, such as swimming, reduces blood pressure and helps to raise good cholesterol levels (HDLs).
-An increase of 1 percent in HDL cholesterol reduces the risk of dying from heart disease by 3.5 percent.
-If you have a medical condition, particularly a heart condition, it’s always best to check with your doctor before beginning a new exercise program or activity.
-However, if your healthcare provider says it’s safe for you to swim, the benefits to your cardiovascular health are significant.
+Regular aerobic exercise such as swimming reduces blood pressure and helps to raise good cholesterol levels (HDLs).
+An 1 percent increase in HDL cholesterol reduces the risk of dying from heart disease by 3.5 percent.
+If an aging adult has a medical condition, such as a heart condition, that might be aggravated by aerobic exercise, it’s best for them to check with their doctor before beginning a new activity.
+If a healthcare provider says it’s safe to swim, the benefits to cardiovascular health will be significant.

 5. Provides Socialization Opportunities

-Senior swimming programs or group water exercise classes provide opportunities for seniors to socialize and meet new people.
+Senior swimming programs or group water exercise classes provide opportunities for older adults to socialize and meet new people.
 One study found that participating in group exercise contributes to balanced health among older adults, providing a sense of community and social connectedness that can help to reduce feelings of social isolation and depression.
-Because it’s easier for seniors with conditions such as arthritis to participate in swimming compared to other exercises, older adults may be more likely to stick with group swimming lessons compared to high-impact exercises to achieve long-term health benefits.
+Because it’s easier for older adults with conditions such as arthritis to participate in swimming compared with other forms of exercise, people may be more likely to stick with group swimming lessons compared to high-impact exercises to achieve long-term health benefits.

 6. Improves Sleep

-A 2009 study found that 50% of older adults say they have difficulty sleeping, and poor sleep leads to an increased risk of morbidity and mortality.
-Another study found that aerobic exercise, such as swimming, improves self-reported sleep and quality of life among older adults.
+A 2009 study found that 50% of older adults have difficulty sleeping, and poor sleep leads to an increased risk of mortality.
+Another study found that aerobic exercise, such as swimming, improves self-reported sleep and quality of life for older adults.

-Because swimming is a good way to relax the body and the mind, it can also help to reduce stress and anxiety, promoting overall well-being and boosting mental health.
-Combined with the social benefits of participating in group exercises and activities, swimming is an effective activity to promote overall health and well-being, benefiting both mental and physical health.
+Because swimming is a good way to relax the body and the mind, it can also help to reduce stress and anxiety, boosting both mental and physical health.
+Taking into account the social benefits of participating in group exercises and activities, starting to swim regularly is an excellent idea for promoting overall health and well-being.